blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **Alerts trigger on.**
 - Any `pill_open.qo` event — a compartment was opened.
 Route this to whatever real-time channel the care coordinator uses.
 Note that weekly tray-refill sessions produce events identical to patient dose-taking opens; see [§10](#10-limitations-and-next-steps) for how to distinguish them operationally.
-- Absence of expected `pill_open.qo` by a configurable time window — the patient hasn't opened their morning compartment.
+- Absence of expected `pill_open.qo` by a configurable time window: the patient hasn't opened their morning compartment.
 This logic lives in the downstream route or dashboard, not in firmware.
-- `pill_summary.qo` with `opens_count: 0` — the patient missed all doses for the day.
+- `pill_summary.qo` with `opens_count: 0`: the patient missed all doses for the day.

 ## 9. Validation and Testing